robertprp/txboost-rs/README.md

 ## What is txboost.io?

-[txboost.io](https://txboost.io) is a transaction relay service designed to optimize and enhance transaction execution on blockchain networks.
-It provides a decentralized infrastructure to reduce MEV risks and introduces transaction ordering.
+[txboost.io](https://txboost.io) is a transaction relay service designed to optimize and enhance transaction execution on Mainnet (free) or BNB.
+It provides infrastructure to reduce MEV risks and introduces transaction ordering.

 ## Why Use txboost.io on the BNB Chain?